MyLife: 2011 class action lawsuit and State of Washington scrutiny

+2015 lawsuit in California

-In 2015, after a joint investigation by the Santa Monica City Attorney's Office and the Los Angeles County District Attorney's Office the company was again sued, this time for allegedly violating California anti-spam laws.
+In 2015, after a joint investigation by the Santa Monica City Attorney's Office and the Los Angeles County District Attorney's Office, the company was again sued, this time for allegedly violating California anti-spam laws.
 Investigators found that MyLife was tricking consumers into giving the company their personal identifying information, and later their money, through false and misleading ads.

 MyLife agreed to a court judgment under which it would pay $800,000 in penalties, plus $250,000 in refunds to customers, a ruling referred to as "the first major prosecution of an online business for violations of California's automatic renewal law".
 The company also is subject to a permanent injunction that prohibits false advertising and unauthorized credit card charges.

+2020 DOJ lawsuit

-In July 2020, the U.S. Department of Justice, on behalf of the Federal Trade Commission, filed a lawsuit against MyLife and Tinsley.
+In July 2020, the U.S. Department of Justice, on behalf of the Federal Trade Commission (FTC), filed a lawsuit against MyLife and Tinsley.
 In the complaint the company is alleged to have violated the Fair Credit Reporting Act (FCRA) and used misleading billing and marketing practices.
 Additionally, the lawsuit mentions that the company deceived consumers with "teaser background reports" which made false claims of information about arrest, criminal, and sex offender records.

 In October 2021, a judge issued a summary judgement ruling that MyLife engaged in deceptive acts, as well as violating the Telemarketing Sales Rule and the Restore Online Shoppers’ Confidence Act (ROSCA).
 However, the judge denied the FCRA claim as well as any claim that Tinsley was individually liable.
 The company was also banned from engaging in negative option billing as well as implying that someone who has received a traffic violation has a criminal record.

 As a result, the court awarded $34 million in consumer reparations.
-However, due to the MyLife's financial position and inability to pay Tinsley will pay $5 millions and MyLife $16 million.
+However, due to the MyLife's financial position and inability to pay, Tinsley will pay $5 million and MyLife $16 million.

 Ratings and reviews

-The Better Business Bureau (BBB) rates MyLife as a 'C-' with no accreditation as of January 2025.
+The Better Business Bureau (BBB) rates MyLife as a 'F' with no accreditation as of January 2025.
 Formerly, the BBB revoked MyLife's accreditation, initially giving MyLife a rating of D, and later an F. From 2018 to 2020, the BBB received almost 14,000 complaints about MyLife.

-A key criticism of MyLife is the difficulty of "opting out" as well as having personal information removed from its website.
-There has been criticism related to marketing tactics used to entice potential customers to begin a membership.
+Privacy concerns

+A key criticism of MyLife relates to being mentioned as the "worst offender" among data brokers for difficulty of "opting out", and for using scare tactics, such as noting "you have criminal or arrest records" to convince people to sign up for a membership to see results.
+Data brokerage services have long been criticized for profiting off the exploitation of personal data.